Azure/Cloud-Native/website/blog-cnny/2023-02-10/index.md

     The _ekus_ and _key usage_ of this certificate policy dictate that the certificate can only be used for digital signatures.

-2. Create the certificate in Azure KeyVault
+2. Create the certificate in Azure Key Vault

     ```bash
     az keyvault certificate create --name $keyName --vault-name $keyVaultName --policy @my_policy.json